lnnrtwttkhn/highspeed-task/README.md

 - MATLAB version R2012b or higher (Natick, Massachusetts, USA; The MathWorks Inc.; see [here](https://www.mathworks.com/products/matlab.html) for details)
 - Psychophysics Toolbox extensions; version 3.0.11 (see [here](http://psychtoolbox.org/) for details)

-Psychtoolbox is included in this repo as a submodule and the paths are accessed by the task code
+Psychtoolbox is included in this repo as a submodule and the relevant paths are accessed by the task code.

-Data reported in Wittkuhn & Schuck (2020), *bioRxiv* were acquired using Matlab version R2012b (Natick, Massachusetts, USA; The MathWorks Inc.) and the task was run on a Windows XP computer.
+Data reported in Wittkuhn & Schuck (2020), *bioRxiv* were acquired using MATLAB version R2012b (Natick, Massachusetts, USA; The MathWorks Inc.) and the task was run on a Windows XP computer.

+The code was successfully tested using MATLAB version R2012b and R2017a.

 ## Authors